-All road users should be able to depend on the safety, reliability and accessibility of our Nation's surface transportation system.
-Tragically, the grim reality is that far too many crashes occur every day on America's roads imposing an enormous physical, emotional and economic cost.
+All road users should be able to depend on the safety, reliability and accessibility of our nation's roads and highways.
+Tragically, approximately 100 people are killed and over 7,500 more are injured on our nation's roadways every day, imposing an enormous physical, emotional and economic cost.